jimshowalter/architecture-enforcer/README.md

 Component references are similar, but without class or layer information:

 ```
-App One!App One!INTRA
+App One!App!1!App One!App!1|INTRA
-App One!App Two!ILLEGAL
+App One!App!1!App Two!App!1|ILLEGAL
 ```

 Focusing on illegal component-to-component references can help teams understand the challenges in the codebase without getting mired in tens of thousands of illegal class-to-class dependencies.